16 Top Ontario Parks: Exploring Ontario's Great Outdoors

 Algonquin Provincial Park

 Canoeing in Algonquin is one of the park's big draws.
-The multitude of lakes and waterways are connected by well-maintained portages and supported by backcountry campsites, making this one of Southern Ontario's premiere parks for canoeing and kayaking.
+The multitude of lakes and waterways are connected by well-maintained portages and supported by backcountry campsites, making this one of Southern Ontario's premier parks for canoeing and kayaking.
 More than 1,600 kilometers of rivers and lakes are marked out for paddlers.

-The park is a particular favorite in autumn, when tourists come to see the colorful display of red, orange, and yellow leaves.
+The park is a particular favorite in autumn when tourists come to see the colorful display of red, orange, and yellow leaves.
 Another popular thing to do in the park is the Thursday night wolf howl, held only during the month of August, where you can call to wolves and listen to them howl back.

 A moose in Algonquin Provincial Park in the spring